Mirror of the Vim source from https://github.com/vim/vim

 Attempts have been made to implement functionality with built-in script languages such as Python, Perl, Lua, Tcl and Ruby.
 This never gained much foothold, for various reasons.

 Instead of using script language support in Vim: * Encourage implementing external tools in any language and communicate with them.
 The job and channel support already makes this possible.
-Really any language can be used, also Java and Go, which are not available built-in. * Phase out the built-in language interfaces, make maintenance a bit easier and executables easier to build.
-They will be kept for backwards compatibility, no new features. * Improve the Vim script language, it is used to communicate with the external tool and implements the Vim side of the interface.
+Really any language can be used, also Java and Go, which are not available built-in. * No priority for the built-in language interfaces.
+They will have to be kept for backwards compatibility, but many users won't need a Vim build with these interfaces. * Improve the Vim script language, it is used to communicate with the external tool and implements the Vim side of the interface.
 Also, it can be used when an external tool is undesired.

 Rationale: Why is it better to run a tool separately from Vim than using a built-in interface and interpreter?
 Take for example something that is written in Python: * The built-in interface uses the embedded python interpreter.
 This is less well maintained than the python command.
 Building Vim with it requires installing developer packages.
 If loaded dynamically there can be a version mismatch. * When running the tool externally the standard python command can be used, which is quite often available by default or can be easily installed. * The built-in interface has an API that is unique for Vim with Python.
 This is an extra API to learn. * A .py file can be compiled into a .pyc file and execute much faster. * Inside Vim multi-threading can cause problems, since the Vim core is single threaded.
 In an external tool there are no such problems. * The Vim part is written in .vim files, the Python part is in .py files, this is nicely separated. * Disadvantage: An interface needs to be made between Vim and Python.
 JSON is available for this, and it's fairly easy to use.
 But it still requires implementing asynchronous communication.